You can restore SQL Server data directly to a disk without using SQL.

 -

-From the Destination client list, select the server where you want the Commvault Cloud software to restore the database to.
+From the Destination client list, select the client to restore the database files to.

 -

-In the Destination folder box, enter the full path to the directory where you want the Commvault Cloud software to restore the database to.
+In the Destination folder box, enter the full path to the location where you want the database files restored.

 -